kapil-malviya/html-css-projects/README.md

-# HTML and CSS Basics: A Practical Guide
+# Basics Projects : HTML & CSS

 This repository is designed to provide you with hands-on experience in creating dynamic and visually appealing web content using HTML and CSS.